-I’ve been asked many questions by clients in my time as Service Manager for Willow, but none more often than “Does Ozone Kill Terpenes?”
+I’ve been asked many questions by clients in my five years at Willow, but none more often than “Does Ozone Kill Terpenes?”

 There seems to be a lot of confusion among the industry on what Ozone does to cannabis, so let’s set the record straight.
 Ozone at too high of levels, or levels that are not properly controlled, is dangerous to cannabis plants.
 At too low of levels, it really doesn’t have much of an effect at all.
 Lucky for our clients, Willow has figured out the perfect ozone levels, and how to manage them.
 This research was done over the course of years, with cannabis product from real growers just like yourself.
 I’ve never once seen a test come back with any indication that terpenes had been reduced, so rest easy!

 Let’s get into a little bit on how this can be the case.
 We know that terpenes are what provide a certain strain of cannabis its flavor, aroma, and various medicinal qualities.
 The aroma, however, is actually produced by terpenes that are evaporating off of the flower.
 The most volatile of terpenes will start to evaporate at around 70 degrees Fahrenheit.
 The important differentiation to make is that an evaporated terpene may make that jar of cannabis smell great when you open it, but those terpenes no longer have any medicinal value for a client, as they have entered into their gaseous state, and are not readily available for combustion/vaporization.